denshoproject/ddr-manual/source/structure/files.rst

 COLLECTION
     ID number of the collection to which the file belongs.
 Ex: `42`.

-ENTITY
+OBJECT
-    ID number of the entity with which the file is associated.
+    ID number of the object with which the file is associated.
 Ex: `56`.

 ROLE
     Keyword for the role.
 Ex: `master` or `mezzanine`.